nlsvrsky/predstan/README.txt

 Main code used in the analyses reported in the manuscript are in the home directory, while core model code is located in the 'model' subdirectory.

-Output data for the more computationally intensive analyses are available for download on our OSF page, and can be analyzed in demoResults.m after being placed in the 'output' subdirectory.
+Output data for the more computationally intensive analyses are available for download on our OSF page [https://osf.io/qy9pa/], and can be analyzed in demoResults.m after being placed in the 'output' subdirectory.
 (We exclude them from this repository due to their filesizes).

 - demoResults.m: produces example analyses for each result, consistent with several figures shown in the manuscript
 - testRandomSeq.m: performs reverse correlation analyses with random stimulus sequences (computationally intensive)